 No gas motors are allowed on the lake.
 No dogs are allowed in the picnic area.
 This is the most handicap assessable campground in the Forest.
 During the summer months, host campers are on hand to help maintain the campground, answer questions and provide assistance.

 There is a scenic vista overlooking the Sturgeon Valley one mile south of the campground.
 This is a great place to view Michigan’s fall colors.

-Overlooking Town Corner Lake, this secluded 12-site campground offers a quiet respite from busy roads.
+Town Corner Lake Campground is a secluded 12-site campground offering a quiet respite from busy roads.
 It has a boat launching site and fishing opportunities include bass and pan fish while the nearby Black River offers quality brook trout fishing.
 Wildlife viewing is a favorite pastime featuring elk, wild turkey, bobcat, pine marten, and deer along with many species of song birds.
 A Pathway spur connects this campground to the High Country Pathway.